goliate/hidden-tear/README.md

         | | | | | (_| | (_| |  __/ | | | | ||  __/ (_| | |
         |_| |_|_|\__,_|\__,_|\___|_| |_|  \__\___|\__,_|_|

-It's a ransomware-like file crypter program which uses AES algorithm.
+It's a ransomware-like file crypter sample which can be modified for specific purposes.

 **Features**
 * Uses AES algorithm to encrypt files.